resolver-bfs/maven-resolver/src/site/markdown/smart-checksum-strategies.md

 Google GCS on the other hand uses `x-goog-meta-checksum-sha1` and `x-goog-meta-checksum-md5` headers.
 Resolver will detect these and use their value.

-Emitted by: Maven Central, GCS, and some CDNs and more.
+Emitted by: Maven Central, GCS, some CDNs and probably more.

 ## Digest Headers (draft)